Track mileage automatically

 The IRS provides a paper template for logging mileage, but manual trip logging is now largely considered an outdated way of keeping mileage records.

-As an employed person, your employer should inform you which records they need and the mileage log formats that they can process.
+If you’re employed, your employer should inform you which records they need and the mileage log formats they can process.

 Does the IRS require odometer readings?